infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

  20.999999995633615
  20.999999995633615
 ```
-Notice here we obtain an array a values since these correspond to the
+Notice here we obtain an array of values since these correspond to the
 transcribed finite (discretized) variables used to solve the problem.
 We obtain
 the corresponding support (discretized `t`) values via `supports`:
 ```jldoctest results